9 fall boots that are perfect for office and home

 Are your boots made for walking?
 No, seriously.
 In 2020, following the height of the pandemic, analysts reported a dramatic dip in sales of dress shoes.
 Heels and the like appeared to be making a comeback this summer, but that doesn’t mean we’re ready to sacrifice comfort.
 The best shoes these days combine fashion-forward aesthetics with behind-the-scenes engineering to keep our feet feeling good.

-Before the winter frost settles in, we identified a collection of fall boots that are focused on fit, support, and style.
-You know, ones you can walk in all day—from brunch to school pickups, work to dinner, and back again.
+Before the winter frost settles in, we identified a collection of fall boots that are focused on fit, support, and style—you know, ones you can walk in all day, from brunch to school pickups, work to dinner, and back again.
 And why limit yourself to fall styles?
 Depending on where you live, these could be perfect all year long.
 Here are our top picks.

 Rothy’s Merino Ankle Boot

 This boot marries two of Rothy’s key offerings: a sleek, slipper-like, square-toe shape and a soft, sweat-wicking merino upper that stretches and stays snug throughout the day.
-The cozy merino features the brand’s signature recycled plastic threading and remains completely machine washable—meaning you can buy the boot in that gorgeous creamy beige Chestnut color with no regrets.
+The cozy merino features the brand’s signature recycled plastic threading and remains completely machine washable—meaning you can buy the boot in that gorgeous creamy beige chestnut color with no regrets.

 Sarah Flint Ellie x Gravati Boot

-We put Sarah Flint’s super stylish, low-profile ankle boots in the shootie category.
-Not quite a shoe, not quite a bootie.
+We put Sarah Flint’s super-stylish, low-profile ankle boots in the “shootie” category: not quite a shoe, not quite a bootie.
 They’re made with butter-soft leather and have been spotted on supermodel Cindy Crawford, who has been an investor in the brand since 2017.

 M. Gemi Luisa Boot